What sets West Hollywood Couples Therapy Clinic apart from other Los Angeles therapists and LA therapy clinics?

-How can I obtain services if I live far from Los Angeles?
+How can I obtain services if I live in California, but far from Los Angeles?

-Counseling and psychotherapy services in our Los Angeles clinic are offered in a form of online therapy and video therapy.
+Counseling and psychotherapy services in our Los Angeles clinic are offered in the form of online therapy and video therapy.
 To learn more about the online therapy please visit the Online Therapy tab.